nizhuhatesocd/GoogleForms/README.md

 Easily Hack Google Forms User Data Entries with wide range of possible <br>
 attacks including the rapid and secret finder attacks and detailed branch attacks. <br>

-# Be The Employee Of The Year !
+# Be The Employee Of The Year ! :tada:
 ![](https://github.com/Chamepp/GoogleForms/blob/master/GoogleForms.gif)

 # What the Heck is XPATH ?